 While you create and sell online courses, it’s highly important that you choose the right platform to go ahead with!
 Enrolling yourself as a tutor in platforms like Udemy (that works on a commission model) restricts you from growing above a certain point.

-But creating your own eLearning platform not only allows you to have full ownership but also helps you grow in all aspects – a self-paced tutor, a marketer and what not?
+Creating your own eLearning platform gives you complete ownership and also helps you grow in many different ways.
+You become a self-paced tutor, a marketer, and so much more.

 Cheers!